 - Never find yourself in a situation where you are alone

 - Don’t buy, sell, or use drugs

-A majority of the violent crimes that occur in Mexico revolve around the cartels and drugs.
+A majority of the violent crimes that occur in Mexico revolve around cartels and drugs.
 So the equation is simple.
-Avoid drugs and cartels, then you avoid the violence.
+Avoid drugs and cartels, then you avoid violence.

 Expect to find yourself in potential trouble if you even consider buying drugs while in Baja, Mexico.
-If I were you, I would avoid drugs, drug dealers, and any drug-related activities all together in order to increase your overall safety.
+If I were you, I would avoid drugs, drug dealers, and any drug-related activities altogether in order to increase your overall safety.

-If you’re looking to travel to Baja, Mexico but you’re worried about the state’s overall safety — you can travel with confidence knowing you are already increasing your safety just by seeking the content found in this article.
-Baja, Mexico is moderately dangerous.
-The likelihood of experiencing danger in Baja can be easily minimized by using common sense and not standing out like a sore thumb.
+If you’re looking to travel to Baja, Mexico but you’re worried about the state’s overall safety, you can travel with confidence knowing you’re already increasing your safety just by consuming helpful content such as this article.